pramodsinghlodhi/NowFiber24/src/lib/data/README.md

 ---

-## 5. Run the Automated Seeding Script (IMPORTANT)
+## 5. Run the Automated Seeding Script

 Now you are ready to populate the entire database.
-This script performs two critical functions:
-1.  **Sets an Admin Claim**: It uses the Admin SDK to set a custom user claim (`isAdmin: true`) on your `admin@fibervision.com` user.
-This is required for the new security rules to grant admin permissions.
-2.  **Uploads Data**: It populates your Firestore database with all the data from the `.json` files in this directory (`alerts.json`, `tasks.json`, `settings.json`, etc.).

-**You must run this script for the application's permissions to work correctly.**

 1. Open your terminal in the project's root directory.
 2. Run the following command:
     ```bash
     npm run db:seed
     ```
 3. The script will now execute.
-You will see output in your terminal as it authenticates, sets the custom claim, and then uploads data to Firestore.
+You will see output in your terminal as it authenticates and then uploads data to Firestore.
     ```
     > Seeding database...
-    > Setting custom claim for admin user...
-    > Custom claim { isAdmin: true } set for admin@fibervision.com.
     > Reading files from src/lib/data...
     > Uploading alerts.json...
     > Uploading assignments.json...